jf2study/intro-rl-pygame/01/README.md

 6. Is this a reasonable project given the time constraints that you have?

 Time limits will be strictly enforced.

-> Note that you *should* prepare slides for your talk!

 ## Recommendations for your lightning talk